-This guide uses the user name minion with password minion as an example.
-Change your credentials accordingly.
+As an example we use in this guide the user name minion with password minion.
+Change the credentials accordingly.

-Create a minion user in the OpenNMS Horizon web UI:
+Create a user minion in the OpenNMS Horizon web user interface

-- 1. Log in to the web UI as an administrative user. - 2.
-Click on the gears icon and choose Configure Users, Groups and On-Call Roles → Configure Users. - 3.
-Add a new user with login name minion and password minion and click OK. - 4.
-In the Security Roles area, assign the ROLE\MINION security role. - a.
-Optional: fill in a comment for the Minion user's location and purpose. - 5.
-Click Finish.

-The minion user should now be listed in the user List.
+- 1. Login the web user interface with a user which has administrative permissions - 2.
+Go in the main navigation to "Login Name \rightarrow Configure OpenNMS \rightarrow Configure Users, Groups and On-Call Roles \rightarrow Configure Users" - 3.
+Add a new user with login name minion and password minion and click Ok - 4.
+Assign the security role ROLE_MINION, optional fill in a comment for what location and purpose the user is used for and click Finish - 5.
+The minion user should now be listed in the User List

-Configure ActiveMQ to allow communication on public network interface:
+Configure ActiveMQ to allow communication on public network interface